ipfs/ipfs/README.md

 [![](https://cdn.rawgit.com/jbenet/contribute-ipfs-gif/master/img/contribute.gif)](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md)

 The IPFS project is big — with thousands of contributors in our community — and you're invited to join!
-Check out the [Community section of the IPFS Docs](https://docs-beta.ipfs.io/community/) for all the details on how to get involved, including the official [IPFS forums]((https://discuss.ipfs.io)), our [IRC channels](https://docs-beta.ipfs.io/community/irc), [social media](https://docs-beta.ipfs.io/community/social-media), meetups and [ProtoSchool workshops](https://proto.school/#/events), and more.
+Check out the [Community section of the IPFS Docs](https://docs-beta.ipfs.io/community/) for all the details on how to get involved, including the official [IPFS forums]((https://discuss.ipfs.io)), our [IRC channels](https://docs-beta.ipfs.io/community/irc), [social media](https://docs-beta.ipfs.io/community/social-media), [meetups and ProtoSchool workshops](https://github.com/ipfs/community#events), and more.

 If you're interested in how the project is organized at a higher level, visit the [IPFS Team & Project Management](https://github.com/ipfs/team-mgmt) repo.

+There's also a weekly IPFS newsletter ([subscribe here](http://eepurl.com/gL2Pi5)) and [regularly-updated blog](https://blog.ipfs.io/).

 ## Project links